 Market research panels are an important source of ongoing insight both for agencies and brands.
-They provide an effective way of gathering feedback to support business decision making as well as offering a reliable channel for measuring sentiment over time, and testing new ideas and products with key target audiences.
+They provide an effective way of gathering feedback to support business decision-making as well as offering a reliable channel for measuring sentiment over time and testing new ideas and products with key target audiences.

-However successfully running panels that deliver ongoing, fast and effective insight can be difficult – here are the six major challenges that market research agencies and internal teams face:
+However successfully running panels that deliver ongoing, fast, and effective insight can be difficult – here are the six major challenges that market research agencies and internal teams face:

 As panels have grown in size, managing them has become more complex and time-consuming.
-At the same time there is always pressure to reduce costs in the competitive market research sector.
+At the same time, there is always pressure to reduce costs in the competitive market research sector.

 This requires a technology platform that is built on automation and ease of use, reducing the resources needed to run your panel.
 It should allow you to launch surveys easily and collect and analyse the results and deliver findings without unnecessary manual intervention, or expensive specialist skills.

 Larger panels provide the opportunity to gain deeper insight – but they can also make it difficult to segment and reach the right people quickly and easily.
-Your panel management technology and processes should make it easy for you to identify and pinpoint specific audiences, for example, by filtering against demographics, interests or other criteria.
+Your panel management technology and processes should make it easy for you to identify and pinpoint specific audiences, for example, by filtering against demographics, interests, or other criteria.
 This is important whether you are running ad-hoc surveys or are gathering regular ongoing feedback on important topics.

 Whether you work in a market research agency or are part of an in-house team, you want to focus your effort on creating and launching compelling surveys that deliver valuable insight.
 You don’t want to spend your time learning specialist skills to help you manage and support the panels you are relying on.
-Your panel management software therefore has to be intuitive and user friendly, whether you are launching a survey or recruiting new members.
-It needs to be accessible, easy to customise and not require you to have knowledge of specialist scripting skills.
+Your panel management software, therefore, has to be intuitive and user-friendly, whether you are launching a survey or recruiting new members.
+It needs to be accessible, easy to customise, and not require you to have knowledge of specialist scripting skills.

 Today, protecting consumer data and ensuring confidentiality and anonymity is business-critical.
 You must ensure your panel management platform and processes are built on privacy, with stringent security standards dedicated to safeguarding respondent information at all times.

-In Europe the forthcoming General Data Protection Regulation (GDPR) brings in strict rules which means organisations have to be very clear and transparent around gaining consent to use personal information – as well as how they can use it and how long they can keep it.
+In Europe, the forthcoming General Data Protection Regulation (GDPR) brings in strict rules which mean organisations have to be very clear and transparent around gaining consent to use personal information – as well as how they can use it and how long they can keep it.
 They must ensure all personal data is stored securely and reveal any breaches quickly or face heavy fines.
 Moreover, today’s consumers are growing increasingly savvy about data privacy which means those who fail to take it seriously will quickly lose their trust.
 Brands and agencies alike need to be confident that they are protecting consumer data and complying with all regulations.